intel/pepc/README.md

 helpful tools, but they were not easy enough for us to use on a regular basis.

 We created 'pepc' to make power and performance configuration tasks easier.
-With pepc, we do not have to remember sysfs paths and platform-specific MSR (Model Spesific Register) numbers.
+With pepc, we do not have to remember sysfs paths and platform-specific MSR (Model Specific Register) numbers.
 The tool is flexible, supports many CPU models, well-structured, and also provides Python API for other python projects to use.